If you’re a champion (and you are), you’ll need to know how to improve your leadership skills.

 You’re Not “One of the Gang” Anymore

 It becomes all the more difficult when you are elevated out of being one of the group.
 I won’t try to convince you that this is an easy process.
 Sometimes it happens naturally after you begin to immerse yourself in positive self-development materials and activities.
-One day you look around, and you are surrounded by positive, like-minded people.
+One day you look around, and positive, like-minded people surround you.

 In this case, the old friend will often trip them up.
 Not because they’re a bad friend, but because they’re addicted to negativity.
-You need to be around people who are successful and positive.
+Be around people who are successful and positive.

 Keep A Circle of Like-Minded People

 Start hanging around people more successful than you.
+Success has a different definition for everyone.
 Learn their secrets.
 Ask them to teach you.
 That’s what “separated to be elevated” means.
-You make a choice about the kind of influences, people, books, movies and material that you allow into your life.
-If you want to achieve greatness, you have to make the decision to develop a masterful team of positive, influential people that are success-driven and believe in you.
+You choose the kind of influences, people, books, movies, and material you allow into your life.
+If you want to achieve greatness, you have to decide to develop a masterful team of positive, influential people who are success-driven and believe in you.